Tasty Recipes for the Home Cook

 1. Bring water, Old Bay, bay leaves, garlic, and onion to a boil in a large 16-quart boiling pot on high heat with lid on.
 (See Note 1)

-4. Throw out any mussel that is opened and does not close when tapped.
+4. Throw out any mussel that is opened and does not close when it’s tapped.
 It is dead.

 6. Debeard mussels: see below for instructions.
 Rinse.